redox-os/rfcs/text/0000-sysv-shm.md

 the process which has opened the fd.
 Otherwise relibc should get and relay it which is breaking our promise to keep the daemon independent.

 Size of the segment should get rounded up to a multiple of page size.
-Where can we get the memory page size in Redox?
+Which is `syscall::PAGE_SIZE` for now.
 Then we have:
 ```rust
 pub struct SysvIpcPerm {
 	key: KeyT,